Old Calculator Museum Advertising & Documentation Archive

 desktop calculator, the Compet 20.

-machine to use Integrated Circuits, the
+first production electronic calculator to use Integrated Circuits, the

 reclusive Compet 31 (CS-31A), which